broadinstitute/computational-resources/01_Introduction/05_GitHub/01_GitHub_101.md

 <img src="images/github-mark.png" alt="github" width="200"/>

 [Github](https://github.com/) is a code hosting platform for version control and collaboration.
-GitHub lets collaborators code review, contribute, and report bugs projects.
+GitHub lets collaborators code review, contribute, and report bugs on your projects.
 It is based on the Git version control system.
 GitHub can also be used to keep a version of your code on the cloud.
 There are few other code hosting platforms such as SourceForge, Bitbucket and GitLab.